 What are money-savings charts?

 Money-savings charts are printable charts that help you track money for specific savings goals.
 It will list the amount you are supposed to save for that day or week, and you will track your balance and when you complete each deposit.
-Like a vision board, money-savings charts makes saving money easier because it is a visual aid that helps you focus on your progress and goals!
+Like a vision board, money-savings charts make saving money easier because it is a visual aid that helps you focus on your progress and goals!

 Top 10 instances to use money-savings charts

-Check out these 10 chart ideas to get started saving money now!
+Check out these 10 chart ideas to get started saving up money now!
 You can create these charts easily on your own by using a notebook or spreadsheet.
 You can also download many of these charts (and more) in our COMPLETELY FREE worksheets library!